 The Cambridge Running Clinic was established in 2020 during the lockdown for COVID-19 to help runners of all abilities with the aim of promoting physical activity within Cambridge throughout the current pandemic and beyond by incentivising activity and providing an educational platform to help reduce the risk of injury.
 Let’s keep Cambridge active!

 The Cambridge Running Clinic is designed to be thought provoking and to assist with your journey as a runner.
 It also gives an overview of the bigger picture regarding your injuries and running performance.
 We have worked with every level of runner from National and International athletes through to beginners taking it up for the first time.
 We have assisted with several ultra-endurance challenges including being asked to support two running related Sport Relief Challenges and helping individuals complete the Marathon Des Sables and the Ultra-marathon Mount Blanc.
-We are delighted to have been chosen to provide the sports injury service for the Cambridge University Athletics and Cross Country Clubs for the past six years and have strong links with local running groups.
+We are delighted to have been chosen to provide the sports injury service for the Cambridge University Athletics and Cross Country Clubs for the past eight years and have strong links with local running groups.
 With all this experience we are keen to support you through each step of your running journey.
 There is currently a large increase in people taking up running for the first time (the ‘Couch to 5K’ app had over 850,000 downloads in March to June alone in 2020) and we want to reach out to support you.
 This is why the Cambridge Running Clinic has been created.
 Please use the links below to navigate to specific pages or the picture below for the homepage.

 Our top tips for successful running